mervenslab/mervenslab/README.md

 ### Hellow there !

 I'm Mathieu AKA Merven. </br>
-I'm a doing-his-job random goy by day, and a Code / Graphic Design enthusiast by night !</br>
+I'm a doing-his-job random guy by day, and a Code / Graphic Design enthusiast by night !</br>
 I hope some of my chaos-driven absolutely-not-optimized code can inspire you.
 Or make you laugh.
 Or ...
 Both ?

 <!--